UPPMAX/UPPMAX-documentation/docs/cluster_guides/running_jobs/runtime_tips.md

     - If, on the other hand, you want to view your memory consumption in real time then you will have to login to the node in question in another SSH session.
 (You will probably find a more recently updated memory information file there, named /var/spool/uppmax_jobstats/.)

-    - By naively looking at the memory consumption with tools like "ps" and "top" you as a user can easily get the wrong impression of the system, as the Linux kernel uses free memory for lots of buffers and caches to speed up other processes (but releases this as soon as applications requests it).
+    - By naively looking at the memory consumption with tools like ``ps`` and ``top`` you as a user can easily get the wrong impression of the system, as the Linux kernel uses free memory for lots of buffers and caches to speed up other processes (but releases this as soon as applications requests it).

     - If you know that you are the only user running on the node (from requesting a node job for example), then you could issue the command "free -g" instead.
 That will show you how much memory is used/free by the whole system, exclusive to these caches.
 Look for the row called "-/+ buffers/cache".